Opendigitalradio/dablin/README.md

 Note that the GTK version requires an X server to run e.g. Cygwin/X!

+Also note that Cygwin neither needs nor allows to `sudo` commands, so just execute them without that prefix.

-Unfortunately the Cygwin package of FDK-AAC doesn't seem to have been compiled with SBR support, so using FAAD2 for DAB+ services is recommended.
+Unfortunately the Cygwin package of FDK-AAC doesn't seem to have been compiled with SBR support, so using [FAAD2](http://www.audiocoding.com/faad2.html) for DAB+ services is recommended.
 However FAAD2 has to be compiled and installed by hand, as there is no Cygwin package.
 This requires the following additional packages to be installed: